t04glovern/gocd-slack-build-notifier/docs/index.md

   }]
 }
 ```
-`gocd.slack.pipelines` contains all the rules for the go-server.
+`gocd.spark.pipelines` contains all the rules for the go-server.
 It is a list of rules (see below for what the parameters mean) for various pipelines.
 The plugin will pick the first matching pipeline rule from the pipelines collection above, so your most specific rule should be first, with the most generic rule at the bottom.
 Alternatively, set the `process-all-rules` option to `true` and all matching rules will be applied.
 - `name` - Regex to match the pipeline name
 - `stage` - Regex to match the stage name
 - `group` - Regex to match the pipeline group name